codecop/LCD-Numbers-Object-Calisthenics-Kata/Python/README.md

 ### Checking Code for Compliance ###

 The project contains [Pylint](https://github.com/PyCQA/pylint) rules to check code for compliance with Object Calisthenics'.

-To check the setup run `run_tests` on the sample code.
-It will show two violations:
+To check the setup run `./run_tests` on the sample code.
+It will run the tests and show two violations:

     ************* Module lcd.sample
     R:  1, 0: More than two instance variables in class "Sample" (more-than-two-instance-variables)
     R:  8, 8: Don't use the ELSE keyword (if-has-else)

-You can also check the rules on their own with `run_pylint`.
+You can also check the rules on their own with `./run_pylint`.

 ### Limitations of Checking Code ###
 Obviously code analysis cannot find everything.